 Portugal has conducted its own recent research on autism, in a study involving 332,808 school-aged children.
 It found that the prevalence of the disorder was 9.2 per 10,000 children, with the disorder often being detected alongside other associated medical conditions, such as respiratory disorders.
 An additional study was done in the Portuguese Azores Islands, and the data there indicated a rate 15.6 autistic children per 10,000 children.

 Brazil's Ministry of Health has published a guideline on the care of individuals with the disorder following studies showing the high rates of autism among young Brazilians.
 The disorder was recognized by federal law as a disability, and those with it are entitled to social benefits.
 However, there has been some deal of confusion and disagreement over the relationship between health, rights, and citizenship in Brazil.
-Statistics suggest that there are about 1.5 million people with autism who live in Brazil today.
+Statistics suggest that there are about1.5 million people with autism who live in Brazil today.

 Australian studies on autism have found that the increases in autism cases in the country were not really as pronounced as researchers in many other developed countries have led people to believe.
 They felt there was just a case of the general populace and medical practitioners alike having more autism awareness, in addition to better diagnostic tools to identify the disorder in its milder forms.
 The Australian government has granted support for those families with children with formal autism diagnosis n the form of "Carer Allowances".
+The rate is around 66.6 according to the Australian Institute of Health and Welfare.

 Denmark made a study on autism as well, and had some problems with regards to determining what really caused the disorder.
 The results remain inconclusive.
 In Denmark, there has been a call for more government resources and organizations to help those affected by autism.
+The rate of autism in Denmark is 68.5 per 10,000 according to the US National Library of Medicine National Institutes of Health.

+Japan has a rate of up to 161 autism cases per 10,000 according to the New Scientist.
 Although Japan reportedly has the highest incidence of autism in the world, with 161 cases per every 10,000 people, it is hard to pinpoint whether autism is actually more common there or if it is just merely reported more often.
 Controversy over whether or not the MMR (measles, mumps, rubella) vaccine could be linked to autism was widespread in Japan in the 1990s and 2000s.
 This led to the government dropping the requirement for MMR vaccination.
 However, rates of autism did not decrease despite the lack of vaccination, showing a lack of correlation between the two.